Digital Technologies and the Museum Experience

 Digital Technologies and the Museum Experience (2008), edited by Loïc Tallon and Kevin Walker, is a book about the use of digital technology by museums.

 Overview

 The book is divided into 11 contributed chapters by a variety of authors, in two parts, Defining the Context: Three Perspectives and Delivering Potential.
-The book includes a foreword by James M. Bradburne and introduction by Loïc Tallon.
+The book includes a foreword by James M. Bradburne and an introduction by Loïc Tallon.
 There is also a bibliography, index, and short biographies of contributors.
 The book is available in cloth (ISBN 978-0-7591-1119-6), paperback (ISBN 978-0-7591-1121-9), and electronic versions (ISBN 978-0-7591-1237-7).

 Contributors

 The following authors contributed to chapters in the book: